 Have fun by celebrating National Handwriting Day on January 23.
 Host a contest and invite employees and/or customers to write—in cursive!—a favorite quote and have everyone vote on the one with the best penmanship.
 The winner receives an elegant, engraved pen/pencil set with your logo and/or their name.

 However you get involved, remember these words from Philip Stanhope, the 4th Earl of Chesterfield, British statesman and man of letters: “

 A man's penmanship is an unfailing index of his character, moral and mental, and a criterion by which to judge his peculiarities of taste and sentiments.”

 We couldn't agree more.

 Inspired to write a new chapter for your promotions?
-Check out our six must-have promotional writing instruments to fit any budget, these top three eco-friendly promotional pens and these top four eco-friendly journals.
+Check out these must-have promotional writing instruments to fit any budget, these top eco-friendly promotional pens and these top eco-friendly journals.

 Then contact us at firstname.lastname@example.org or book an appointment at https://meetings.hubspot.com/corpspec/chat-about-swag for a quick 10-minute chat, 20-minute new product call or 30-minute brainstorming session.
 Our concierge service is standing by!